t-bucchi/minipro/README.md

 again.
 For Gitlab to allow for this would require it to store a very large amount of data.
 If you run a packaging system that depends on hashes like that, consider following the example of the FreeBSD ports system.
-What they do is use the SHA-1 hash of the version to be installed.
+What they do is use the SHA-1 commit hash of the version to be installed.
 Check out how FreeBSD does it for Minipro here: https://github.com/freebsd/freebsd-ports/tree/main/sysutils/minipro